Fohdeesha/lab-docu/documentation/brocade-v8.md

 router-interface ve 1
 exit
 ```
-Now we need to assign that virtual interface an address:
+Now we need to assign that virtual interface an address.
+Choose an IP that is unused in your subnet, and out of your DHCP server range (ping it first to be sure it's unused):
 ```
 interface ve 1
 ip address 192.168.1.2/24